counsyl/capone/README.md

 ### Faking Evidence Models

-Now let's create a fake order, so that we have some evidence for these ledger entries, and a fake user, so we have someone to blame for these transactions:
+Now let's create a fake Order, so that we have some evidence for these ledger entries, and a fake User, so we'll have someone to blame for these transactions:

 ```
 >>> from ledger.tests.factories import OrderFactory